jwinkels/xcl/README.md

 ARGUMENTS
   TYPE     [default: ALL] Show all Features of type [DB or DEPLOY]

-  PROJECT  [default: test] Show Features added to a Project (when not in a XCL-Directory it shows all Features
+  PROJECT  [default: test1] Show Features added to a Project (when not in a XCL-Directory it shows all Features
            available)

 OPTIONS